UB-SSDC-Lab/continuation-with-stationary-condition-based-termination-suppl/index.md

 ~~~

 ## Overview
-The animations on this page illustrate our continuation framework for optimal low-thrust trajectory design, which couples pseudo-arclength continuation (PALC) with a stationary-condition–based termination rule.
+The animations on this page illustrate our continuation framework for optimal low-thrust trajectory design, which couples pseudo-arclength continuation (PALC) with a stationary-condition–based termination criterion.
 In each stage, we track a zero-curve of a parameterized shooting function and halt exactly when the transversality (stationary) condition for the active continuation parameter is satisfied—yielding an optimal solution to the final desired problem.

 Results are showcased for two of the three examples from the paper.
-First, a minimum-fuel transfer between $\text{L}_2$ and $\text{L}_1$ halo orbits, where the videos step through freeing the terminal-halo parameter $(s_1)_f$, the initial-halo parameter $(s_1)_0$, and finally the final time $t_f$; the resulting solution reorganizes thrust/coast structure and exploits the unstable invariant manifolds of the initial L2 halo orbit.
-Second, a minimum-time transfer from GTO to the $\text{L}_1$ halo manifold, where successive stages free $s_1$, $s_2$, the initial true-longitude parameter $s_\omega$ ($\omega_{0,\text{true}}=2\pi s_\omega$), and the initial true anomaly parameter $s_\theta$ ($\theta_0=2\pi s_\theta$).
-These animations highlight how PALC navigates folds and sensitivity in many-revolution spirals while the termination criterion ensures each stage can progress until reaching the desired optimum.
+First, a minimum-fuel transfer between $\text{L}_2$ and $\text{L}_1$ halo orbits, where the videos step through freeing the terminal-halo parameter $(s_1)_f$, the initial-halo parameter $(s_1)_0$, and finally the final time $t_f$; the resulting solution reorganizes thrust/coast structure and exploits the unstable invariant manifold of the initial L2 halo orbit.
+Second, a minimum-time transfer from GTO to an $\text{L}_1$ halo's stable manifold, where successive stages free $s_1$, $s_2$, the initial true-longitude parameter $s_\omega$ ($\omega_{0,\text{true}}=2\pi s_\omega$), and the initial true anomaly parameter $s_\theta$ ($\theta_0=2\pi s_\theta$).

 Collectively, the clips make visible how the trajectories and optimal control cost functions change while each parameter is freed from initial “fixed-parameter” solutions to the final desired ones.
 In each animation, the panels showing the stationary-condition function  (i.e., $c_i$ $i\in\{0,1,2,3\}$) and the corresponding optimal-control cost (i.e., $\Delta m$ or $\Delta t$) include a moving marker that traces the current solution point along the zero curve, synchronized with all other panels.

 ## Transfer Between Halo Orbits with Minimum-Fuel

 This example corresponds to the minimum-fuel $\text{L}_2$ to $\text{L}_1$ halo orbit transfer discussed in Section IV-B of the paper.
-The sequence of animations illustrates how the stationary-condition–based continuation method transitions the initial fixed-parameter problem to the fully free final-time formulation.
-Each stage frees one parameter of the boundary-value problem while pseudo-arclength continuation tracks the corresponding zero-curve and terminates automatically at the transversality point.
+The sequence of animations illustrates how the stationary-condition–based continuation method transitions the initial fixed-parameter problem to the desired problem formulation.
+Each stage frees one parameter of the optimal control problem while pseudo-arclength continuation tracks the corresponding zero-curve and terminates automatically at points satisfying the transversality condition corresponding to the current continuation parameter.

 ### Continuation of $(s_1)_f$ parameter